 2013: SGLT-2 inhibitor medicine is offered for the first time to type 2 diabetics with high blood sugar levels.

-Organizing diabetes research starts with the actual researchers, who can be doctors, pharmacists or biochemists.
+Organizing diabetes research starts with researchers who can be doctors, pharmacists or biochemists.
 They can be employed either in the pharmaceutical industry or work in independent research institutes.
 The researchers experiment with gene therapy, new active substances and new technology.
-Once a new drug has been developed in the laboratory, tests on mice or rats begin to test the effects of the drug.
+Once a new drug has been developed in the laboratory, tests on mice or rats begin to see the effects of the drug.

-If the results of the animal testing prove successful, the next step is testing the drug on human subjects in clinical trials, which always take place where the patients are: in the hospitals and clinics.
-Here, the responsibility for the next step of research is passed on to the study nurses and doctors.
+If the results of the animal testing prove successful, the next step is testing the drug on human subjects in clinical trials.
+These occur where the patients are, such as in the hospitals and clinics.
+The responsibility for the next step of research is then passed on to the study nurses and doctors.
 The initial researchers are not allowed to be involved with the clinical trials to ensure they cannot affect the outcome.

 The clinical trials are conducted in four phases.
-It starts with phase 1, with a small number of participants and proceeds to phase 4, with several thousand participants.
+Beginning with phase 1 and a small number of participants and proceeding to phase 4, with several thousand participants.

-It typically takes 3-4 years, from the start of a clinical trial, until new medicine is ready to be released on to the market.
+It typically takes 3-4 years, from the start of a clinical trial, until the new medicine is ready to be released onto the market.
 Not every clinical trial has the positive outcome of new medication development.